fbueno/articles/opsworks_meets_docker-compose.md

 have to translate it from json back to yaml using chef, and it is pretty easy using chef templates.

-Because I would like to use the custom JSON to things other than simply write the docker-compose.yml, I decided to put the yaml translated to json inside a new json key.
+Because I wanted to use the custom JSON to things other than simply write the docker-compose.yml, I decided to put the yaml translated to json inside a new json key.
 So the json would look like this: